Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 Product introductions: When a new product is introduced into the range, the system pushes enough product to at least meet the set visual minimums to each store, creating inventory buffers that can take stores days or weeks to digest.
 As long as you have surplus inventory in stores, the projected store orders (as well as the actual outflow from your distribution centers) will be lower than forecasted consumer demand.

-Product terminations: When your distribution center forecast is based on projected store orders, it automatically considers stores’ existing inventory buffers and accurately estimates how long it will take each store to clear the remaining stock.
+Product terminations: When your distribution center forecast is based on projected store orders, it automatically considers stores’ existing inventory buffers and accurately estimates how long each store will take to clear the remaining stock.
 If you’re planning a product termination, the distribution center forecast will reduce automatically as the termination date draws closer, supporting a controlled inventory ramp-down.

 Promotions: Typically, retailers push anywhere from 30–100% of their expected promotional uplift to stores in advance.
-Because these planned inventory movements are fully within the retailer’s control, they are predictable and will automatically be included in the projected store orders.
-Further, if the stores are left under- or overstocked following the promotion, the system will accurately reflect their fulfillment needs in distribution center forecasts.
+Because these planned inventory movements are entirely within the retailer’s control, they are predictable and will automatically be included in the projected store orders.
+Further, if the stores are left under or overstocked following the promotion, the system will accurately reflect their fulfillment needs in distribution center forecasts.

 When you aggregate projected orders across stores, your distribution centers can form a very accurate, customer-driven forecast for supplying those stores.
-However, for very slow-moving products, this approach may introduce systematic bias to the upstream forecast.
+However, this approach may introduce systematic bias to the upstream forecast for very slow-moving products.

-Let’s take an example: A slow mover sells an average of 0.1 units per week.
-When a store sells an additional unit of the product, the inventory balance will drop low enough to trigger a replenishment order that, based on the forecast, is projected to happen in ten weeks.
+For example, a slow mover sells an average of 0.1 units per week.
+When a store sells an additional product unit, the inventory balance will drop low enough to trigger a replenishment order that, based on the forecast, is projected to happen in ten weeks.
 But because demand for this slow mover is essentially random, the store is equally likely to sell that order-triggering unit next week, three weeks from now, or ten weeks from now.
-This means that the order projections systematically underestimate near-term demand for slow movers, especially when aggregated across several stores with similar demand patterns.
+This means the order projections systematically underestimate near-term demand for slow movers, especially when aggregated across several stores with similar demand patterns.

 To distribute the projected replenishment orders for your slow-moving products more realistically over time, you can apply a modeling approach called “Monte Carlo sampling.”
 From an individual store’s perspective, there’s no difference; the store still needs to carry the same amount of safety stock to ensure availability.
-However, at the distribution center level, the forecast accuracy of slow movers is significantly improved with this approach.
+However, at the distribution center level, this approach significantly improves the forecast accuracy of slow movers.

-It’s vital for large-scale retailers to be able to instantly see and measure the impact of decisions made in one function across all other functions.
-This is particularly important for DIY and home improvement retailers, who must manage very broad ranges while considering diverse regional and seasonal demands.
+Large-scale retailers need to be able to instantly see and measure the impact of decisions made in one function across all other functions.
+This is particularly important for DIY and home improvement retailers, who must manage extensive ranges while considering diverse regional and seasonal demands.

 Time-dependent master data is a critical enabler of proactive planning.
-We’ve touched on several reasons why accurate timing is critical for DIY retailers.
-Below are some examples that illustrate how systems that support time-dependent master data enable your teams to share valuable information immediately as it becomes available.
-This, in turn, allows replenishment planners to reduce manual work by relying on the system to automatically trigger necessary actions.
+We’ve touched on several reasons why accurate timing is vital for DIY retailers.
+Below are examples illustrating how systems that support time-dependent master data enable your teams to share valuable information immediately as it becomes available.
+This, in turn, allows replenishment planners to reduce manual work by relying on the system to trigger necessary actions automatically.

 • Time-dependent replenishment schedules: When the planning system can manage several replenishment schedules linked to specific dates, it can automatically consider future changes in replenishment schedules in its supply chain projections.

-• Assortment activation and termination dates: When start and end dates for the active product range have been defined, product ramp-ups and ramp-downs are much easier to manage.
-You can automate routine planning tasks, such as pipeline fills for new products or inventory ramp-downs for discontinued products, reducing manual work while also ensuring optimal inventory levels in all phases of a product’s lifecycle.
+• Assortment activation and termination dates: Product ramp-ups and ramp-downs are much easier to manage when start and end dates for the active product range have been defined.
+You can automate routine planning tasks, such as pipeline fills for new products or inventory ramp-downs for discontinued products, reducing manual work while ensuring optimal inventory levels in all product lifecycle phases.

 • Seasonal push-pull-push: Seasons naturally have start and end dates, but you must be able to specify beforehand how stores should be stocked during those seasons.
 Rules and templates make it possible to build accurate replenishment plans for each store and product without extensive manual work.